KIT Career ServiceStudentsScholarshipsDeutschlandstipendium

 • 15 points: multiple participation (without prizes) in competitions for which considerable additional work has been done

-• 5 points: one-off participation in a competition or project for which considerable additional work has been done.
+• 5 points: one-off participation in a competition or project for which considerable additional work has been done, or an internship completed

 • You can get the most points if you can submit up-to-date evidence from all categories.